 This is not what you want.

 Of course you should humbly accept suggestions that can make you a better writer — no one likes a writing partner who insists they're the hottest commodity around.
 But don't let a fellow writer take your work and tell you how to write it.

-Here are some issues that will come up that might be “Optional” if they don’t directly affect the reader’s experience:
+Here are five issues that will come up that might be “Optional” if they don't directly affect the reader's experience:

 Some people simply dislike certain words (“moist” is a word I despise), and will turn you away from their hated words out of personal preference.

 Ask: Is this word in-genre and effectively telling the story?

 Readers have strong opinions about characters, since characters are the lifeblood of stories.
 Some critique partners will urge you to add or delete a character, or make major alterations to their personality, goals, or choices.

 Ask: What affect will this change have on the story?
 Does it increase my ability to fulfill AND innovate within the genre, or am I fulfilling my critique partner's wishes instead?